Drop-downs with recipe data source

 View and test your page in the Apps portal.

-# Okta: Get users for dropdown
+# Okta: Get users for drop-down

 This recipe demonstrates how to retrieve user profiles from Okta and return them to your Workflow apps pages.
 It supports type-ahead search, enabling users to search for Okta profiles in real-time.
 When a search query is provided, the recipe splits it into first and last name parts, searches Okta for users whose first name starts with the first part and last name starts with the second part, and returns the first matching user's details.
-If no matches are found, it returns an empty response to the dropdown.
+If no matches are found, it returns an empty response to the drop-down.

 # Set up this recipe